|Share this article:|

 - Follow the installation instructions in the Talend documentation.

 Note Talend Open Studio for Data Integration uses JDBC to connect to your Vertica database.
-The Talend Open Studio for Data Integration installs the supported Vertica JDBC driver.
-You need not install the driver separately.
+Talend installs the bundled Vertica 9.3.1 JDBC driver.
+You do not need to install the driver separately.

 The following topics describe how to create a project that connects to Vertica, and create a job to extract, transform, and load data.